raghananth/eks-workshop/content/beginner/150_spotnodegroups/spotnodegroups.md

 #### Create Spot managed node group

-We will now create the a Spot managed node group using the --spot option in `eksctl create nodegroup` command.
+We will now create a Spot managed node group using the --spot option in `eksctl create nodegroup` command.

 ```bash
 eksctl create nodegroup \